metallurgical/setup-react-nodejs-es6-babel/README.md

 Run `node server.js`, and wait for web server running up.
 Then navigate to `http://localhost:3000` and play with reactJs simple apps.
 Have fun :)

 # Source
-All the sample code included together wuth this repo.
+All the sample code included together with this repo.
 Clone this repo into your local development to test it out.